100 Florida Trails

 Lake Woodruff National Wildlife Refuge

-Popular for bird watching (especially in the winter), Lake Woodruff National Wildlife Refuge in DeLeon Springs, Florida, is an excellent Florida eco-biking destination with over 15 miles of trails for hiking and biking.
-The berms around the impoundments are relatively easy to ride (some areas are sandy) but many of the trails are better suited for fat-tire bikes.
-Note: This ride is recommended during dry weather, the trails and berms can be muddy when wet.
-(Map link and photos below.)
+Lake Woodruff National Wildlife Refuge in DeLeon Springs, FL, was established in 1964 as a migratory bird refuge.
+With over 215 bird species identified, it's a magnet for bird watchers (especially in the winter).
+The Refuge is also an excellent Florida eco-biking destination, with over 15 miles of trails for hiking and biking (bicycling permitted on the impoundment levees).
+The levees are relatively easy to ride (some areas are sandy and can get muddy), but better suited for fat-tire bikes.
+Note: This ride is recommended during dry weather, the trails and levees can be muddy when wet.
+No shade, bring sunscreen and water (Map link and photos below.)

 Location: Volusia County